 - Understand how to read a quote: Car insurance policies include several coverage types.
 Understanding what those coverage types are and what they mean might help you to choose the options that fit your needs.

 - Think about your individual needs: Do you want a company that offers a mobile app?
 Are you looking for ridesharing coverage for your Uber or Lyft job?
 How much money can you spend on your car insurance?
 Knowing what factors are important to you could simplify your shopping process.

 - Get quotes from several companies: Once you know what factors matter to you, you can get quotes from several companies that fit your needs.
 This will allow you to compare the premiums, coverage options, discounts, policy features and third-party scores.
 Just make sure you’re getting quotes for the same coverage types and limits from each company to compare rates accurately.

 - Take advantage of discounts: Not all discounts are applied automatically.
-Talking to a representative could help you find additional ways to save.
+Talking to a company representative or your agent could help you find additional ways to save.

-If you are completely new to purchasing auto insurance, talking to an agent might be helpful.
+If you are completely new to purchasing auto insurance, talking to an agent when you begin to shop for coverage might be helpful.
 A licensed insurance professional can help you decide what type of coverage is best for your situation.

 Frequently asked questions

 Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on an 18-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $300,000 bodily injury liability per accident